 Searchinger’s and Fargoine’s analyses sparked widespread criticism of biofuels mandates and subsidies.
 Biofuels interests countered that some crops can yield both food and biofuels and that increased yields can avoid or mitigate the need for additional acreage.
 The critics responded that removing all biomass from land reduces the carbon sequestration potential of soil; for example, harvesting corn for food and burning the residue (stalks, leaves and cobs) as fuel releases CO2 that would otherwise reside in soil for years or even decades.

-Heated debate over biofuel mandates and subsidies continues to the present.
-The latest controversy centers on EPA’s proposed rule to characterize biomass burning as a carbon-neutral replacement for fossil fuels under the Clean Power Plan — an issue covered smartly in June 2016 by the Washington Post and in October 2016 by New York Times economic columnist Eduardo Porter.
+Heated debate over biofuel mandates and subsidies continues.
+A recent controversy centered on EPA’s proposed rule to characterize biomass burning as a carbon-neutral replacement for fossil fuels under the Clean Power Plan — an issue covered in 2016 by the Washington Post and in the same year by New York Times economic columnist Eduardo Porter.
+In November 2018, the New York Times Magazine published a searing expose of biofuels by ProPublica investigative journalist Abrahm Lustgarten.
+The long-form story, Palm Oil Was Supposed to Help Save the Planet.
+Instead It Unleashed a Catastrophe, focused on “industrial-scale deforestation” in Borneo, Indonesia, to clear land for palm oil plantations incentivized by U.S. mandates for biodiesel fuel.

 How Should a Carbon Tax Treat Biofuels and Biomass burning?

 Mandates and subsidies for fossil-fuel intensive biofuels such as corn-derived ethanol are so large that eliminating or reducing them would almost certainly do more than a carbon tax to curb these fuels’ artificial price advantage.
-Similarly, a decision by EPA to classify biomass fuels as “carbon neutral” in its Clean Power Plan regulations would boost that sector more than a well-designed and hefty carbon tax would shrink it.
+Similarly, classifying biomass fuels as “carbon neutral” in EPA’s Clean Power Plan regulations would boost that sector more than a well-designed and hefty carbon tax would shrink it.

 With these considerations, we outline three options for carbon-taxing bioenergy: